Trump willing to be questioned `under oath` in Russia probe

 "I would do it under oath, absolutely," he added.

 Asked when an interview could happen, Trump replied that he didnt know exactly.

 “Yesterday, they were talking about two or three weeks,” he said.

 It was the first time the Trump said directly that he president would cooperate with Mueller, whose investigation he has repeatedly dismissed as being based on “fake news.”

 “There has been no collusion whatsoever.
 There is no obstruction whatsoever,” he said Wednesday.But any interview of a US president in an investigation is fraught with issues of executive privilege — how much and in what context the US leader can be forced to disclose information.

-s case, it also raises deep concerns that his shoot-from-the-hip outspokenness could jeopardize his own legal position.s son Donald Trump Jr, his son-in-law Jared Kushner, and a Russian lawyer who had allegedly offered them dirt on Trump
+In Trumps case, it also raises deep concerns that his shoot-from-the-hip outspokenness could jeopardize his own legal position.

 Special counsel Mueller is believed to be focusing on whether Trump illegally interfered with the Russia investigation, particularly when he fired FBI director James Comey last year.

 Mueller, himself a former FBI director, is also examining the extent of communications between Russians and Trump campaign officials, including a meeting in June 2016 between Trumps son Donald Trump Jr, his son-in-law Jared Kushner, and a Russian lawyer who had allegedly offered them dirt on Trumps election rival, Democrat Hillary Clinton.

 He has already issued indictments for four people from the campaign, securing guilty pleas from two: former national security advisor Michael Flynn, and former foreign policy advisor George Papadopoulos, both for making false statements.Muellers investigators have been edging steadily closer to the White House, last week interviewing